xxfoundation/elixxir-docs/dm.md

   traditional public key 2048 or 4096 bit keys to save space in the packets.
-* Instead of a [cMix Reception ID](message_pickup.md), DMs use derived identities based off the ECC public key.
+* Instead of a [cMix Reception ID](message_pickup.md), DMs use derived identities based off the ECDSA X25519 public key.
-* No recipient forward secrecy because each message is encrypted to the public key of the recipient.
+* No recipient forward secrecy is provided, because each message is encrypted to the public key of the recipient.
 If an attacker learns a private key, through device compromise or other means, they can read all messages received by a user.
 This includes learning sender reply information in the decrypted message and impersonating the recipient

 To perform one-way non-interactive handshakes, DMs include an ephemeral public key and transmit the sender public key under